ojengwa/fullstack-webdev-path/README.md

 * Learn about build tools like [Gulp](https://gulpjs.com/) and include them in projects
 * Learn about linting.
 Use linters like [ESLint](https://eslint.org/) for Javascript , [Stylelint](https://stylelint.io/) for CSS in your projects.
 * Learn about CSS conventions like [BEM](http://getbem.com/introduction/), [SMACSS](https://smacss.com/book/).
-* Every week, write a medium post about that week's learnings.
 * Make a habit of coding daily.
 Try [#100DaysofCode Challenge](http://100daysofcode.com/)